 ] Thinking of yourself as a “helper” guides you to act according to your role — helping others.
 “You are a generous, kind, and empathetic child.”

 Kids look up to their role models — fictional or real.
 So, help children find those role models that promote empathy.
-You can also bring up examples of how the role models they already have are empathetic, kind, and supportive to others in different situations.
+You can also bring up examples of how the role models they already have are empathetic, kind, and supportive of others in different situations.
 This means you need to learn more about the people your child looks up to.

 Kids sometimes adopt their role models following our example, looking at who we look up to.
 Emphasize that not all role models need to be famous and influential — they can be everyday people who do kind things for each other.